Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 We use [`nuitka`](https://nuitka.net/) to compile the Portal 2: Multiplayer Mod Launcher.
 Along side it we use GitHub Actions for our release executables. [`pyinstaller`](https://pypi.org/project/pyinstaller/) and [`AppImage`](https://appimage.org/) were originally originally used by have been deprecated in favor of `nuitka`.

-### Windows:
+### Windows

 For Windows we use `nuitka` to create our `.exe` files.
-While slower to compile than `pyinstaller` which was used in older builds, it provides a smaller executable size and doesn't tick off Windows Defender. `pyinstaller` should only be used as a backup if `nuitka` doesn't work for you for some reason.
-Both are able to be installed using `pip install`.
+While slower to compile than `pyinstaller` which was used in older builds, it provides a smaller executable size. `nutka` is able to be installed using `pip`.

 Below is the full terminal command we use in release executables, it's slightly different than what GitHub Actions uses, and below that is a stripped down version without version information and such: